ysamantar1/eie_nrf52840/doc/4_Debug_and_Buttons/README.md

 important to keep that in mind when writing a debouncing system.

 Because debouncing buttons can be complicated, we'll provide you with some functions you can use that handle debouncing internally.
-They live in app/modules/BTN/btn.c, so feel free to take a look at how the debouncing works, but don't worry if it doesn't make much sense either.
 Usually, we refer to one or more functions that give you an interface into a module as "APIs" or *Application Programmer Interfaces*.

 ### EiE Button APIs